polarbart/TakeItEasyAI/README.md

 <div align="center"><img src="images/point_hist.png" width="80%"> </div>

-For comparison, me and [Quickblink](https://github.com/Quickblink) played 10 games with the AI in order to figure out how well it performs.
+For comparison, [Quickblink](https://github.com/Quickblink) and I played 10 games with the AI in order to figure out how well it performs.
 We both consider ourselves as experienced Take It Easy players.

 The table below shows the received points for the 10 games.